facebook/chef-cookbooks/TESTING.md

 ## Limitations and Workarounds

+### CentOS Stream 10/RHEL 10 require x86-64-v3 instructions

+CentOS Stream 10 and RHEL require x86-64-v3 capabilities to be exposed in guest VMs.
+Make sure you are using at least VirtualBox 7.1, as it now supports x86-64-v3 instructions and that you are running on a supported host CPU.

+If CentOS Stream 10/RHEL10 kernel panics on boot, likely it due to this issue.
+Make sure you're running on at least version 7.1 of VirtualBox and that your host CPU supports x86-64-v3 instructions.

 ### Cleaning Up: Stopping and Destroying VMs

 Unlike with the Dokken driver, running `kitchen destroy` **without parameters**